 More specifically . . .

 As a kid growing up in Wisconsin, my dad teased me constantly that I would be a librarian someday.
 That’s because I read all the time—walking home from school, while brushing my teeth, under the table at dinnertime, and under the covers at night.
-But librarianhood sounded deadly dull to me.
-I wanted to be something exciting, like an author or an artist.
+But being a librarian sounded deadly dull to me.
+I wanted to be something exciting and creative, like an author or an artist.

-But, dads know best, and, sure enough, after earning an elementary teaching degree from the University of Wisconsin, I went on to get a master’s degree in information studies from the University of Wisconsin-Milwaukee.
-I didn’t give up on the dream of a glamorous life as an author (!), however, and now I count myself lucky that I get to do both every day.
+But, dads know best, and, sure enough, after earning an elementary teaching degree from the University of Wisconsin, I realized he was exactly right – and librarianhood is anything but dull! – and I went on to get a master’s degree in information studies from the University of Wisconsin-Milwaukee.
+Now I count myself lucky that I get to be creative AND work with kids and stories every day.

 I still live and read in Wisconsin, but these days I share my books with a husband (also a librarian), two reader sons, and a sneaky dog (who doesn’t read, but IS too smart for her own good).
 By day, I talk books, learn new things, and play on the computer as an elementary school librarian.
-And early in the mornings, late at nights, and in between kids’ sports practices, I write.
+And early in the mornings, late at nights, and in between my kids’ activities, I make stories.